 Why is Teacher’s Day celebrated?

 World Teachers’ Day honors teachers and teacher organizations making essential contributions to the education and development of our future leaders.
-On World Teacher’s Day, Unesco and Education International (EI) campaigns give the world a better insight into the teachers’ profession.
-They emphasize the important role teachers’ play in every society, especially the developing ones.
-Many events are organized in more than 100 countries to celebrate teachers.
+On World Teacher’s Day, UNESCO and Education International (EI) campaigns give the world a better insight into the teachers’ profession.
+They emphasize the important role teachers play in every society, especially the developing ones.
+Many events are organized in over 100 countries to celebrate their teachers.

-In 1994, Unesco announced October 5th to be World Teachers’ Day.
-On this date, in 1966 a major step was made for teachers.
-A special intergovernmental conference in Paris accepted the Unesco/ILO Recommendation concerning the Status of Teachers.
+World Teachers’ Day was celebrated for the first time on October 5th, 1996.
+A special intergovernmental conference in Paris accepted the UNESCO/ILO Recommendation concerning the Status of Teachers.
 Source: https://ourworldindata.org/global-education

-Is there a Teachers’ Day in the USA?
+What is Teachers’ Day called in the USA?

-Yes, but Teacher’s Day in the USA is officially called National Teacher Appreciation Day and always falls on the first Tuesday.
-The history of National Teacher Day dates back to 1944 when a teacher from Arkansas, Mattye Whyte Woodridge got the idea to have a day to honor the contribution of teachers.
+In the USA, Teacher’s Day is always held on the first Tuesday of May during National Teacher Appreciation Week.
+The idea dates back to 1944, when a teacher from Arkansas, Mattye Whyte Woodridge got the idea to have a day to honor the contribution of teachers.
 She started correspondence with educational and political leaders and eventually former First Lady Eleanor persuaded Congress to proclaim a National Teacher Day.
 The current date was set in 1985.
 Source.